dineshreddynaredla/react-book-repo/styled-components.md

       color: white;
     `}

 by using `${props}` we are able to write code that checks the attributes of the element, `props` wether they contain the property `primary`.
 Thereafter we use `&& css` to specify what additional CSS we should be adding if the condition is met.
-A note here is that we need to import the `css` function from styled components like so:
+A note here is that we need to import the `css` function from `styled-components` like so:

 ```
 import styled, { css } from 'styled-components';